CzajekDC/TerminalMaterialTheme/README.md

 * [Issues](#issues)

 ## Overview
 This is a material theme for Terminal window on Mac OSX.
-It is based on a [Sublime Text theme](https://github.com/equinusocio/material-theme) I higly suggest to use.
+It is based on a [Sublime Text theme](https://github.com/equinusocio/material-theme) I highly suggest to use.

+There are also other editors such as *Atom*, *Vim*, *IntelliJ IDEA* and more that support the material theme.

+This theme is somewhat similar to [this theme](https://gist.github.com/mvaneijgen/4c56701215847dd5ddcf) although was created entirely from scratch and without even knowing that one existed.
+I believe my theme is made with more care, but judge on your own :)

 ## Installation
 1. Open your `Terminal` app. (`cmd` + `space`, then type `terminal` + `enter`).